 Logically, they try to stretch their neck muscles.

-But neck pain can be caused by neck muscles that are too stiff, OR by muscles that are overstretched.
+But neck and shoulder pain can be caused by muscles that are too stiff, OR by muscles that are overstretched.

 The latter is especially true if you have neck and shoulder pain radiating into the arm or upper back.

 If the neck muscles are overstretched, the shoulder blade will hang too low on the body pulling tension on the bundle of nerves that come out of your neck called the brachial plexus.